arplaboratory/VG-SSL/README.md

 # VG-SSL

-Welcome to the official repository for VG-SSL, a benchmarking tool for self-supervised representation learning in the context of visual geo-localization.
+This is the official repository for [VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization]().
 VG-SSL is designed to facilitate research and development in geo-localization by providing a robust framework for evaluating self-supervised learning approaches.

 ## Prerequisites